SQL Database

 const userStatement = env.DEMO_DB.prepare("SELECT * FROM users WHERE id = ?
 AND status = ?") .bind(123, "active");

-const username = await env.DEMO_DB.prepare("SELECT username FROM users WHERE id = ?") .bind(123) .first("username");
+// Get a single column value from the first rowconst username = await env.DEMO_DB.prepare("SELECT username FROM users WHERE id = ?") .bind(123) .first("username");

-const user = await env.DEMO_DB.prepare("SELECT * FROM users WHERE id = ?") .bind(123) .first();
+// Get the entire first rowconst user = await env.DEMO_DB.prepare("SELECT * FROM users WHERE id = ?") .bind(123) .first();

 const users = await env.DEMO_DB.prepare("SELECT * FROM users WHERE status = ?") .bind("active") .all();